 Many organisations have spent serious resources attracting subscribers, fans, and followers on social media.
 But the value of having subscribers, fans, and followers is quickly eroding.

 As PR professionals, we must be rational.

 We should compare the current situation with our long-standing relationship with traditional news media.
 Traditional news media is powerful but imperfect, so PR professionals must manage the media.
 The same goes for social media.

 It’s not our place as professional communicators to tell journalists how to do their jobs, just as it isn’t our place to tell tech giants or content creators how to do their business.

 Our job as PR professionals is to help organisations navigate the complexity of the modern media landscape.
 Algorithms are a natural part of that complexity.

 The Silent Switch has profound and severe implications for our society.
-But our job as PR professionals isn’t to fix any of these problems; our job is to help organisations communicate efficiently in times of change.
+But our job as PR professionals isn’t to fix any of these problems but to help organisations communicate efficiently in times of change.

-Our job is to identify significant changes, where the Silent Switch is one such fundamental change, and find ways to improve organisational communication.
+Our job is identifying significant changes where the Silent Switch is fundamental and finding ways to improve organisational communication.